robang74/roberto-a-foglietta/329-the-real-reason-why-putin-is-so-hated.md

 2025-08-08 -- Azerbaijan and Armenia sign peace pledge at White House summit with Trump.
 The leaders of Azerbaijan and Armenia signed an agreement aimed at ending decades of conflict as they were hosted by President Donald Trump at the White House on Friday. -- [BBC](https://www.bbc.com/news/articles/c39dzl1lzrgo)
 [/INFO]

-As stated in a previously reported [conversation](#valutazione-nel-dettaglio) and in the [update](#update-2025-07-05) above: the Armenia vs Azerbaijan conflict was a pain for Russia and it was jeopardising the Putin leadership, in particular among the military high-grades hierarchy.
+As stated in a previously reported [section](#valutazione-nel-dettaglio) and in the [update](#update-2025-07-05) above: the Armenia vs Azerbaijan conflict was a pain for Russia and it was jeopardising the Putin leadership, in particular among the top military hierarchy.

 [!INFO]
 2025-08-08 -- President Donald Trump said Friday he will meet with Russian President Vladimir Putin on Aug.15 in Alaska to talk about an end to Russia's war in Ukraine. -- [Alaska Public Media](https://alaskapublic.org/news/politics/2025-08-08/trump-sets-meeting-date-with-putin-in-alaska)